 Differences Between Absolute and Comparative Advantage

-What is Absolute Advantage?
 In International trade, absolute advantage and comparative advantage are widely used terms.
-Absolute and comparative advantage influence the decisions taken by the Countries to devout their natural resources and produce specific goods.
+These advantages influence the decisions taken by the countries to devout their natural resources and produce specific goods.

 - It is easier to extract oil in Saudi Arabia than in any other country.
 The abundance of oil in Saudi Arabia makes it easier as if it’s only drilling an oil whereas for other countries it involves exploration and drilling cost.

 - Colombia has the climatic advantage of producing coffee.
 Thus, it can produce coffee at a lower cost than other countries

 Comparative advantage is based on the opportunity cost of producing a good.
 If a Country can produce a particular good at a lower opportunity cost (by losing an opportunity for the production of other goods) than any other country then it is said to have a comparative advantage.